Nebula: Efficient, Private and Accurate Histogram Estimation: Abstract

 \section{Abstract}

-\looseness=-1 We present \name, a system for differential private histogram estimation of data distributed among clients. \name enables clients to locally subsample and encode their data such that an untrusted server learns only data values that meet an aggregation threshold to satisfy differential privacy guarantees.
-Compared with other private histogram estimation systems, \name uniquely achieves all of the following: \textit{i)} a strict upper bound on privacy leakage; \textit{ii)} client privacy under realistic trust assumptions; \textit{iii)} significantly better utility compared to standard local differential privacy systems; and \textit{iv)} avoiding trusted third-parties, multi-party computation, or trusted hardware.
-We provide both a formal evaluation of \name's privacy, utility and efficiency guarantees, along with an empirical evaluation on three real-world datasets.
-We demonstrate that clients can encode and upload their data efficiently (only 0.0058 seconds running time and 0.0027 MB data communication) and privately (strong differential privacy guarantees $\varepsilon=1$).
-On the United States Census dataset, the \name's untrusted aggregation server estimates histograms with above 88\% better utility than the existing local deployment of differential privacy.
+\looseness=-1 We present \textit{Nebula}\footnote{Accepted at the 2025 ACM SIGSAC Conference on Computer and Communications Security (CCS’25).}, a system for differentially private histogram estimation on data distributed among clients. \textit{Nebula} allows clients to independently decide whether to participate in the system, and locally encode their data so that an untrusted server only learns data values whose multiplicity exceeds a predefined aggregation threshold, with $(\varepsilon,\delta)$ differential privacy guarantees.
+Compared to existing systems, \textit{Nebula} uniquely achieves: \textit{i)} a strict upper bound on client privacy leakage; \textit{ii)} significantly higher utility than standard local differential privacy systems; and \textit{iii)} no requirement for trusted third-parties, multi-party computation, or trusted hardware.
+We provide a formal evaluation of \textit{Nebula}'s privacy, utility and efficiency guarantees, along with an empirical assessment on three real-world datasets.
+On the United States Census dataset, clients can submit their data in just 0.0036 seconds and 0.0016 MB (\textbf{efficient}), under strong $(\varepsilon=1,\delta=10^{-8})$ differential privacy guarantees (\textbf{private}), enabling \textit{Nebula}'s untrusted aggregation server to estimate histograms with over 88\% better utility than existing local differential privacy deployments (\textbf{accurate}).
 Additionally, we describe a variant that allows clients to submit multi-dimensional data, with similar privacy, utility, and performance.
-Finally, we provide an open source implementation of \name.
+Finally, we provide an implementation of \textit{Nebula}.